No, I don't know what Trump's going to say, respond to this.

 And now he's saying, probably sees Hillary's very weak.

-And now he said, Oh, I wish I went, I wish I tried it.
+And now he said, oh, I wish I went.

-But I'll tell you what, a couple of things were mentioned that we have to discuss.
+A couple of things were mentioned that we have to discuss.

 First of all, when he talks about me, I wrote just a couple of them down.

-When he talks about me, they don't want to talk about uh 92-story buildings all over the place.
+When he talks about me, they don't want to talk about 92-story buildings all over the place.

 They don't want to talk about the Bank of America building in San Francisco, 1290 Avenue of the Americas.

-They don't want to talk about the West Side Railroad Yards where I built the city on the West Side of Manhattan, a tremendous city on the west side of Manhattan.
+They don't want to talk about the Westside Railroad Yards where I built the city on the west side of Manhattan, a tremendous city on the west side of Manhattan.

 They don't want to talk about 40 Wall Street and all the buildings.